Skip to content

 Introduction

 This guide is your comprehensive resource for integrating and utilizing the Azure DevOps (ADO) Wiki, Boards, and Plans toolkits within ELITEA.
-It provides detailed, step-by-step instructions, from setting up your Azure DevOps Personal Access Token to configuring these toolkits in ELITEA and seamlessly incorporating them into your Agents.
-By following this guide, you will unlock the power of automated knowledge management, streamlined project planning, and enhanced workflow automation within Azure DevOps, all directly from the ELITEA platform.
-This integration empowers you to leverage AI-driven automation to optimize your DevOps processes, enhance team collaboration, and improve overall project visibility within the Azure DevOps ecosystem.
+It provides detailed, step-by-step instructions, from setting up your Azure DevOps Personal Access Token to configuring these toolkits in ELITEA and effectively using them within your Agents, Pipelines, and Chat conversations.
+By following this guide, you will unlock the power of automated knowledge management, streamlined project planning, and enhanced workflow automation, all directly within the ELITEA platform.

-ELITEA's integration with Azure DevOps focuses on empowering users to leverage key Azure DevOps services for enhanced project management, knowledge sharing, and workflow automation.
-This guide specifically covers integration with:
+Azure DevOps provides integrated services for project management, knowledge sharing, and quality assurance.
+This guide covers integration with three core services:

-• Azure Boards (ADO Boards): A powerful work tracking and project management service within Azure DevOps that enables teams to plan, organize, track, and manage project tasks, user stories, bugs, features, and epics.
-Azure Boards provides agile planning tools, customizable dashboards, and workflow automation capabilities to streamline project execution and improve team collaboration.
+• Azure Boards (ADO Boards): Work tracking and project management service for planning, organizing, and tracking tasks, user stories, bugs, features, and epics.
+Includes agile planning tools, customizable dashboards, and workflow automation.

 Toolkit's Account Setup and Configuration